sorrowscry86/gemini-desktop/CONTRIBUTING.md

-# Contributing to Gemini Desktop
+# Contributing to Forbidden Library

-Thank you for your interest in contributing to Gemini Desktop!
+Thank you for your interest in contributing to Forbidden Library!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct